 If these home remedies help with alleviating your itchy skin, then great.
 If not, then what is the next course of action?
 In the next section, let us understand when medical assistance may be required.

 When Is It Necessary To Visit A Doctor?

 Generally, feeling itchy after shower can be dealt with by following some simple techniques.
 However, in some cases, excessive itching may be more than just dry skin.
-Conditions like multiple sclerosis may trigger the nerves in the skin to be overactive and cause itching (16).
+Conditions like multiple sclerosisi XA chronic, potentially disabling disease that affects the central nervous system (spinal cord and brain). may trigger the nerves in the skin to be overactive and cause itching (16).

 Psychogenic pruritus (itching not caused by dermatological, but psychological reasons) which may be a symptom of mental health issues is another possibility.
 A person dealing with mental health issues such as anxiety, depression, and OCD may have itchy skin (17).